square/point-of-sale-android-sdk/README.md

 Here's [how to get help](https://docs.connect.squareup.com/articles/faq/#implementationquestions).

-## Building the Sample App
+## Building the Hellocharge Sample App

-A sample app is available in the `sample-hellocharge` folder.
+The hellocharge app is available in the `sample-hellocharge` folder.

 Check out this repo: